 Enter your primary directory logon information and approve Duo two-factor authentication.

 Congratulations!
-Your Meraki console users now authenticate using Duo Single Sign-On.
+Your Meraki Dashboard users now authenticate using Duo Single Sign-On.

 Meraki does not support SP-initiated SSO login at this time.